marisarpo/horizons-week02/day2/5_horello/README.md

 [specs]: ./SPECIFICATIONS.md

+## Goal

+Spend some time getting familiar with the [live version][live].
+This is what you final product should look like.
+Note the following:
+- title bar at the top
+- lists of cards
+  - laid out left to right
+  - one or more cards each
+  - button at the bottom titled "Add a card..."
+- last list (at the very right) is a button titled "Add a list..."

+Let's open up `skeleton/index.html` and get started!

 ## Part 1: Board and Flexbox

 Screenshots:
 - [start][ss-01a]
 - [goal][ss-01b]

-Let's begin with the basic Horello board layout.
-Spend some time getting familiar with the [live version][live].
-We have a title bar at the top (currently empty but we'll be adding to it later), and lists, with one or more cards each, laid out left to right.
-Each list has a button at the bottom which says "Add a card..." and, all the way on the right, there's another button which says "Add a list..."

-Pay particular attention to the nouns in the previous paragraph.
-We have a board composed of lists which, in turn, are composed of cards.
-These nouns, and this hierarchical structure, are important for two reasons.
-First, as you've probably guessed by now, we'll build our page layout, components, HTML and CSS using this hierarchy.
-Second, these components will form the basis for our app's _data model_ which will be introduced in depth tomorrow.
-One of the most powerful tools we have as developers is _abstraction_: the ability to break down complex tasks and applications into a managable, hierarchical set of simple components.
-You should approach every engineering task with this mindset.

 Let's get started.
 Load up the skeleton HTML file in your web browser.
 You should see something that looks like [this][ss-01a].
 It's pretty